By Tom Davis—November 21st, 2021

 My life was full of what the hells, and coupled with the daunting reality that if I didn’t inject this that my symptoms would persist, I sucked it up and decided to just go for it.
 The site location I chose for my injection was my right outer thigh, which is one of 3 typical injection sites for these kinds of injections since it is deep and rich in muscle fibers.
 The other popular spots are the upper part of the buttocks and the deltoid.
 The idea is to inject the testosterone deep into the muscle where it will be best absorbed by the body.

-The last part of my newfound ritual was wiping my outer thigh with an alcohol pad to decontaminate the injection site and reduce the risk of infection.
-Once this was completed, I waited a few seconds for the alcohol to dry so that the needle wouldn’t sting as much, firmly grasped a thick wad of muscle surrounding the spot where I was going to stab myself, bit my tongue, and began inserting the needle until all 1 ½ inches of it were submerged below the surface.
+The next part of my newfound ritual started by wiping my outer thigh with an alcohol pad to decontaminate the injection site and reduce the risk of infection.
+Once this was completed, I waited a few seconds for the alcohol to dry so that the needle wouldn’t sting as much.
+I then firmly grasped a thick wad of muscle surrounding the spot where I was going to stab myself, bit my tongue, and began inserting the needle until all 1 ½ inches of it were submerged below the surface.
 To my surprise, it didn’t hurt one bit!

 The next step was to aspirate, or draw back on the plunger to see if any blood entered the syringe.
 If that happens, it means that the needle has landed inside a blood vessel and I would need to remove the needle and reinsert it until I found a spot that was purely muscle.
 Injecting into a blood vessel would mean injecting oil directly into my bloodstream, which could cause symptoms as mild as an immediate cough or as severe as a fatal stroke.